Jacob-Hegy/HTB-Write-Ups/README.md

 This is a collection of various cybersecurity projects I've created/completed.
 It's a mix of write-ups, stuff I've come up with, and a few other things.

+At the time of writing this, only a few write-ups have been uploaded.
+I'm in the process of organizing the project files before uploading them, so check back later for more additions!

 ## Who am I?

 My name is Jacob Hegy.
 I recently completed my Bachelor of Computer Science @ the University of Houston and I'm working on continuing to develop my skillset in cybersecurity.